krthksm/Oracle_dba_scripts/README.md

 # Oracle_dba_scripts
 Oracle dba scripts
-These are scripts collected and utilized over a period of time for the DBA activities
+This branch has scripts and notes required for Oracle dataguard management activities.